abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 makes us feel relatively comfortable and secure, we can investigate what it is that undermines the tendencies of greed, hatred, and delusion.
 We need to look very carefully, asking ourselves, *What are those underlying roots of delusion?
-What are those habits of selfishness?* By investigating like this, we learn that we don’t need to be tripped up by our habits or defilements; we learn to be okay with whatever conditions arise.
-And when that happens, we find true ease and comfort.
+What are those habits of selfishness?*

+By investigating like this, we learn that we don’t need to be tripped up by our habits or defilements; we learn to let go of our comfort-seeking and to undermine the underlying tendencies that cause us complication and difficulty; and we learn to be okay with whatever conditions arise.
-It’s important to investigate in these ways and to stretch our capabilities.
-Whether we are developing our formal, solitary practice or engaged in our communal duties, we try to let go of that sense of comfort-seeking and undermine the underlying tendencies that cause us complication and difficulty.
+When we have stretched our capabilities this far, we can find true ease and comfort that is independent of any causes or conditions.

 # Abhayagiri Is Complete